 You must take the core subjects.
 As well as this, you must make some choices, and choose one '1st choice' subject from each option block, the blocks are outlined below.
 From Block A you will pick either history or geography.
-You will study French in Block B. From Block C you can make your own selection.
+You will study Spanish in Block B. From Block C you can make your own selection.
 You can also study both history and geography using the Option C choice.
-You are also able to opt to study both languages through using the Option C choice, providing you have studied both at KS3.